Akkiplayon/N-PLAYER/README.md

 ## 📂 Repository Structure
 This repository serves as a live testing and development environment.
 The architecture is divided to keep stable builds separate from experimental features:

-* 📁 **`sample/`** : This folder contains the original, currently working files and baseline templates.
+* 📁 **`sample/`** : This folder contains the original, currently temp. working files and baseline templates.
 If you want to see the stable UI blocks, look here.
 * 📁 **`construction plane/`** : This folder houses the next-phase development files, experimental scripts, and work-in-progress features (like the UI and Player merging process).
+* 📁 **`Player/`** : This folder contains the original software file which are not usable

 ## 🚧 Current Status & Roadmap
 **Status: Active Development (Testing Phase)**